 Until the completion of the spin-off of our newspaper business, generally accepted accounting principles ("GAAP") required us to assess impairment of the newspaper business long-lived assets using the held-and-used model.
 Under this model, if the expected cash flows over the life of the primary asset of the reporting unit are in excess of the carrying amount there is no impairment.
 Under this model no impairment charges were recorded at March 31, 2015.
 At the date of the spin-off of our newspaper business, GAAP required us to assess impairment using the held-for-sale model.
 This model compares the fair value of the disposal unit to its carrying value and if the fair value is lower, then an impairment loss is recorded.
-Our analysis determined that as of April 1, 2015 there was a non-cash impairment loss on disposal of the newspaper business of \$30 million which was recorded on the date of the spin-off, April 1, 2015, which was included in discontinued operations for the quarter and six months ended June 30, 2015.
+Our analysis determined that as of April 1, 2015 there was a non-cash impairment loss on disposal of the newspaper business of \$30 million, which was recorded on the date of the spin-off, April 1, 2015, which was included in discontinued operations for the nine months ended September 30, 2015.
+The inputs to the nonrecurring determination of the fair value of the disposal unit are classified as Level 2 measurements under GAAP.